Heavy snowfall and freezing rain disrupt transport in Scandinavia and Germany

 BERLIN (AP) — Heavy snow and freezing rain hit parts of northern and central Europe on Wednesday, bringing transport to a halt in some Scandinavian regions and causing major disruption at airports in Frankfurt and Oslo.

-At Frankfurt Airport, Germany's busiest, freezing rain forced a halt to takeoffs as freezing rain persisted on Wednesday lunchtime, German news agency dpa reported.
-The airport cited a danger of de-iced aircraft icing up again as they taxied toward the runway, and said it planned to halt landings as well in mid-afternoon.
-Hundreds of flights already had been canceled before the halt to takeoffs.
+At Frankfurt Airport, Germany's busiest, freezing rain forced a halt to takeoffs, German news agency dpa reported.
+The airport cited a danger of de-iced aircraft icing up again as they taxied toward the runway.
+Some departures resumed in the afternoon as the rain subsided.
+Hundreds of flights already had been canceled.

 The airport in the Norwegian capital, Oslo, was closed temporarily as heavy snow reduced visibility for pilots.
-Airport spokesperson Ylva Celius said the huge amount of snow and wind hampering traffic was “very unusual" and the resulting closure was ”extremely rare.”
+Airport spokesperson Ylva Celius Trulsen said the huge amount of snow and wind hampering traffic was “very unusual" and the resulting closure was ”extremely rare.”
+The airport reopened later Wednesday.

-The freezing rain across western and southern Germany led to many accidents on icy roads in the early morning hours of Wednesday.
-As a precaution, many schools and kindergartens closed for the day and some companies offered their employees the option of working from home.
+The freezing rain across western and southern Germany led to many accidents on icy roads early Wednesday.
+As a precaution, many schools and kindergartens closed and some companies offered employees the option of working from home.

 National train operator Deutsche Bahn canceled several long-distance trains and announced that the maximum speed of its ICE high-speed trains was limited to 200 kilometers per hour (124 mph) for the day as a precaution.